amcgaha/exploring-health-records/README.md

 [View Summary for Decision-Makers](https://github.com/amcgaha/exploring-health-records/blob/main/exploring_health_notebook.ipynb)

 The headline recommendations are to:
-* Hire medical staff during the staff training and screen staff for symptoms.
+* Hire medical staff during the staff training week and screen staff for symptoms
 * Ensure all medical staff are trained in standards for record-keeping
 * Inspect records weekly and ensure data is being recorded properly
 * In the first weeks of camp, focus on monitoring, prevention, and early interventions